shiyihe-neko/reVISit_study/public/buckaroo/assets/task_1_intro_noteboook.md

-# Task 1: Cleaning Game Rating Dataset
+# Task 1: Wrangling Game Rating Dataset

 You are a data analyst at a gaming media outlet, and you need to analyze how User Scores have trended by Genre since the year 2000.
 The raw data is currently too messy for the pipeline.
 Please clean it using the assigned tool.

 In this task, you will clean the provided dataset using the assigned tool.
 Your goal is to prepare a dataset in which all fields relevant to the analysis are clean, consistent, and ready for computing annual average scores.
-Please select appropriate cleaning strategies and correct abnormal values where necessary.
+Please select appropriate wrangling strategies and correct abnormal values where necessary.

 ## Your Goal: